ProGamerGov/neural-style-pt/INSTALL.md

 ### Github and pip

-First, you will need to download Python 3 and install it: https://www.python.org/downloads/windows/
+First, you will need to download Python 3 and install it: https://www.python.org/downloads/windows/.
+I recommend using the executable installer for the latest version of Python 3.

 Then using https://pytorch.org/, get the correct pip command, paste it into the Command Prompt (CMD) and hit enter: